discus-lang/salt/doc/reference/01-grammar.md

  ::=  ... shared Exp forms ...
 ```

 Blocs contain a body with tree-like control flow, rather than graph-like control flow as with procs.
+Bloc bodies are a proper fragment of proc bodies, namely the ones that can be written without the proc 'do' construct or cell load.

 Bloc bodies consist of `let`-binding, `if`-branching, `case`-branching, expression evaluation and nested `bloc` constructs.
 Note that the `if` form requires an `otherwise` branch to ensure the control flow is tree-like.